crisprking/AI-Powered-Dog-Health-Companion-App/AWARD_WINNING_POLISH.md

-# 🏆 Award-Winning App Polish Guide for Soluna: Habit Transformation
+the th appnbthg App Polish Guide for Soluna: Habit Transformation

 ## Overview
 This guide outlines the comprehensive polish enhancements needed to make Soluna a truly award-winning habit transformation app that will stand out in the App Store.